 Utrecht Science Park (Jan Henk van der Velden)

-Utrecht Science Park brings together business, industry and academic competencies to design and create healthier, safer and more sustainable cities for today and future generations.
+Utrecht Science Park brings together business, industry, and academic expertise to design and create healthier, safer, and more sustainable cities for today and future generations.
 The core competencies are combined into strategic themes in Life Sciences & Health, Sustainability, and Applied Gaming to support this ambition.
 The IADP representative of the Utrecht Science Park is Jan Henk van der Velden. ontact details: janhenk.vandervelden@utrechtsciencepark.nl / +31 308 004 490

 VKZ (Wiebe Daalderop)